Splitx12/Dll-Streaming/README.md

 Credits to GH for providing this example.

-I decided to make this a litzle better a few years ago.
+I decided to make this a little better a few years ago.
 Please keep in mind that this is far away of being anywhere secure.